kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 performing custom actions on the object.

-All objects that represent a physical resource whose state may vary from the user's desired intent SHOULD have a "spec" and a "status".
-Objects whose state cannot vary from the user's desired intent MAY have only "spec", and MAY rename "spec" to a more appropriate name.
+All objects that represent a physical resource whose state may vary from the user's desired intent SHOULD have a `spec` and a `status`.
+Objects whose state cannot vary from the user's desired intent MAY have only `spec`, and MAY rename `spec` to a more appropriate name.

-Objects that contain both spec and status should not contain additional top-level fields other than the standard metadata fields.
+Objects that contain both `spec` and `status` should not contain additional top-level fields other than the standard metadata fields.

-Some objects which are not persisted in the system - such as `SubjectAccessReview` and other webhook style calls - may choose to add spec and status to encapsulate a "call and response" pattern.
-The spec is the request (often a request for information) and the status is the response.
+Some objects which are not persisted in the system - such as `SubjectAccessReview` and other webhook style calls - may choose to add `spec` and `status` to encapsulate a "call and response" pattern.
+The `spec` is the request (often a request for information) and the `status` is the response.
 For these RPC like objects the only operation may be POST, but having a consistent schema between submission and response reduces the complexity of these clients.